Chesko-Dev/vite-tailwind-template/README.md

 ## Key Features

-* Tailwind CSS Ready to go
+* Tailwind CSS v3.3.3
-  - Fully Configured so you can start styling your app ASAP
+* React Icons v4.10.1
-* React Icons
+* React Router v6.8.2
-* React Router v6.6.1
+* Easy Peasy v6 for state management

 ## How To Use